Whether you live in QLD, SA, WA, NSW, Victoria or anywhere else in Australia, this article will outline how to become a teacher aide.

 Note: in some jurisdictions additional requirements may apply such as the Nationally Coordinated Police Clearance in WA.

 At some point during your nationally recognised teacher aide course, you will be required to complete a placement in a registered school.
-When you are thinking about how to become a teacher aide, where you do your placement is a key consideration.
-The placement is a government requirement and is designed to help you develop your skills and knowledge in a real-world environment under the supervision and mentorship of a teacher.
+The placement is a government requirement and is designed to help students to develop their skills and knowledge in a real-world environment under the supervision and mentorship of a teacher.
+When thinking about how to become a teacher aide, where you do your placement is a key consideration.

-When choosing a provider ask them for a list of teaching strategies and techniques that they deliver in their course.
-Your performance while on placement, including your knowledge of and ability to implement these strategies, will determine whether you are offered a position in the future.
-To boost your chances of being recommended for work, ensure that you enrol with a reputable training provider who teaches the skills, techniques and strategies that teachers and schools are looking for (what is known as pedagogical knowledge).
+Side note: When choosing a provider ask them for a list of teaching strategies and techniques that they deliver in their course.
+Your performance while on placement, including your knowledge of and ability to implement these strategies, will largely determine whether you are offered a position in the future.

-Once you have completed your placement (and even before finishing your course), you may consider applying for work in your local area (assuming you don't already have a suitable position and are therefore no longer wondering about how to become a teacher aide at this point).
+Once you have completed your placement (and even before finishing your course), you may consider applying for work in your local area (assuming you don't already have a position).
 Here is what we recommend:

 You can find a list of all schools in your area by searching for local schools online.
 Most education departments have an online directory such as schools online in WA.